apache/hudi/rfc/rfc-69/rfc-69.md

 Shared components include replication, loading, and various utilities, complete with a catalog or metadata server.
 Most databases hide the underlying format/storage complexities, providing users with many data management tools.
 Hudi is no exception.
 Hudi has battle-hardened bulk and continuous data loading utilities (deltastreamer, flinkstreamer tools, along with Kafka Connect Sink), a comprehensive set of table services (cleaning, archival, compaction, clustering, indexing, ..), admin CLI and much much more.
-The community has been working on new server components like a [metaserver](https://github.com/apache/hudi/pull/4718) that could expand to indexing the table metadata using advanced data structures like zone maps/interval trees or a [table management service](https://github.com/apache/hudi/pull/4309) to manage Hudi tables centrally.
+The community has been working on new server components like a [metaserver](https://github.com/apache/hudi/pull/4718) that could expand to indexing the table metadata using advanced data structures like zone maps/interval trees or a [table service manager](https://github.com/apache/hudi/pull/4309) to manage Hudi tables centrally.
 We would love to evolve towards having a set of horizontally scalable, highly available metaservers, that can provide both these functionalities as well as some of the lock management capabilities.
 Another interesting direction to pursue would be a reverse loader/streamer utility that can also move data out of Hudi into other external storage systems.